saku0/doccat/README.md

 # doccat
-This program allow you to concatenate .doc files using LibreOffice.
+This program allows you to concatenate .doc files using LibreOffice.

 If you are not upto compiling the C++ program, I have a prebuilt ```doccat``` executable for Ubuntu in the sandbox folder.